Raunak005/Biased-Prediction-A-Comparative-Analysis/README.md

 # Biased-Prediction-A-Comparative-Analysis

-Please run the file 'main_script.py' to begin the project exwcution.
+Please run the file 'main_script.py' to begin the project execution.

 Please uncomment the rule based classifier in line numbers 51 and 75 as the model build time is too high for rule based classifier.